rumiz123/rumiz123/README.md

 - 👋 Hi, I’m @rumiz123
-- 👀 I’m interested in playing minecraft bedwars and hacking
+- 👀 I’m interested in jiajun zu and jacob wesly williams
 - 🌱 I’m currently learning hacking
 - 💞️ I’m looking to collaborate on byob
 - 📫 How to reach me rnellasery@gmail.com